Timo348/Timo348/README.md

 # Welcome to my Github!

 My name is Timo.
-I live in germany and i'm learning various things like programming/microcontrollers
+I live in germany and i'm learning various things like programming microcontrollers and i'm slowly getting into game modding aswell.

 ## Projects